menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Baskin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Baskin has few renters and college students.
 But the biggest reason it is quieter in Baskin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Baskin may be for you.

-Being a small village, Baskin does not have a public transit system used by locals to get to and from work.
+Baskin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Baskin in 2022 was $36,725, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $146,900 for a family of four.
+The per capita income in Baskin in 2022 was $25,656, which is middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $102,624 for a family of four.
+However, Baskin contains both very wealthy and poor people as well.

 The most common language spoken in Baskin is English.
 Other important languages spoken here include Italian and African languages.